Python Integration

 Overview

 Psyche provides a Python integration that allows you to write modeling code in Python using libraries like Hugging Face Transformers while leveraging Psyche's Rust core for training orchestration.
-This integration is designed for research where you want the flexibility of Python modeling with Psyche's training infrastructure, and production-scale training where you want to take advanted of highly optimized training frameworks already built in Python.
+This integration is designed for research where you want the flexibility of Python modeling with Psyche's training infrastructure, and production-scale training where you want to take advantage of highly optimized training frameworks already built in Python.

 The Python integration works through a "sidecar" process that Psyche spawns and communicates with during training.